Singtel to build data centres in Thailand with Gulf Energy, AIS

-In a bourse filing on Thursday (Feb 3), the telecommunications company said the collaboration comes as part of its strategy to develop a regional data centre business with partners and capitalise on the strong growth potential of digital infrastructure.
+In a bourse filing yesterday, the telecommunications company said the collaboration comes as part of its strategy to develop a regional data centre business with partners and capitalise on the strong growth potential of digital infrastructure.

 Its inclusion of AIS in its partnership with Gulf Energy is in view of the mobile phone operator's large local sales force with deep relationships with Thai enterprise as well as local data centre operations know-how, which will in turn be able to provide connectivity solutions for the data centre business, said Singtel.